-Telephone Yes ВТ Cable TV or satellite Yes Sky Broadband Yes ВТ b.
-Is there a septic tank system at your property?
-If you have answered yes, please answer the two questions below: (i) Do you have appropriate consents for the discharge from your septic tank? (ii) Do you have a maintenant lf have answered yes, details maintenance contract: • • 11.
-Responsibilities for shared of or common areas a.
-Are you aware of any responsibility to contribute to the cost of anything used jointly, such as the repair of a shared drive, private road, boundary, or garden area?
-Don't know If you have answered yes, please give details: b.
-Is there a responsibility to contribute to repair and maintenance of the roof, common stairwell or other common areas?
-If you have answered yes, please give details: Not Applica ble C. Has there been any major repair or replacement of any part of the roof during the time you have owned the property?
-No d.
-Do you have the right to wa for example to put out your boundaries?
-No If you have answered yes, p olease give details: e.
-As far as you are aware, do walk over your property, fo maintain their boundaries? r example to put out t No If you have answered yes, p olease give details: f.
-As far as you are aware, is your property? (public right right to pass, whether or no t of way is a way over which the public has a No If you have answered yes, please give details:
+Telephone BT (currently lisconnected) Cable TV or satellite Sky (currently lisconnected) Broadband No b.
+Is there a septic tank system No consents for the discharge from (ii) Do you have a maintena nce contract for your septic tank? ) If have answered yes, detai maintenance contract: ls of the company with which you have a 11.
+Responsibilities for shared or common areas a. onsibility to contribute to the co epair of a shared drive, private re No If you have answered yes, please give details: b. roof, common stairwell or nance of the No If you have answered yes, please give details: C. Has there been any major repair or replacement of any part of the roof during the time you have owned the property? f the roof No d. alk over any of your neighbours ir rubbish bin or to maintain you No If you have answered yes, please give details: e. o any of your neighbours have the control or example to put out their rubbier?
+No If you have answered yes, please give details: f. your property? (public rig s there a public right of way acro ht of way is a way over which the not the land is privately-owned.)
+No If you have answered yes, please give details: